cananengin/rate-limiter/README.md

 Create a `.env` file in the root of your project and add the following variables:

 - `REDIS_URL`: The URL of your Redis server.
+Default: redis://localhost:6379
 - `JWT_SECRET`: The secret key used to sign JWTs.
-- `PORT`: The port on which the server will run.
-Defaults to 3000 if not provided.
 - `IP_LIMIT`: The maximum number of requests a client can make in an hour.
-Defaults to 100 if not provided.
+- `TOKEN_LIMIT`: The maximum number of requests a client can make in 2 hours.
+- `MONGODB_URI`: Your db uri

 ## Running the Application